Ask yourself, what is your market? Do you know the best brand strategy that represents you in Ireland?

 Your brand is not just your logo, name or mission statement, it’s the whole relationship and experience that your customers have with your company, product and services.

-Your brand strategy relates to what you stand for and what you represent.
+Your branding strategy in Ireland relates to what you stand for and what you represent.
 Your strategy should be consistent through your marketing plan.
 It reflects in the everyday engagement you have within the market place in:

 - The campaigns, contents and message you post on your website